Lay ministries: The Church counts on you

 -

-Give Holy Communion when ministers cannot
+Give Holy Communion when the ministers cannot

 Lay ministries: saints in the everyday